davidkitfriedman/segment_fusion/cs_stackexchange_question.md

 which suggested to me that there could be some overlap in different cases; however, I haven't read those papers in detail.

-Anyway, the question is what are similarities and differences in how distance functions are used among disparate fields, and for what reasons do those similarities and differences arise.
+Anyway, the question is: what are similarities and differences in how distance functions are used among disparate fields, and for what reasons do those similarities and differences arise.

 ## Few Thoughts on this Question ##